 Taste NY Food Truck Competition

 Food trucks are all the rage, and the Great New York State Fair is searching for the very best of them.
 The Food Truck Competition on Sunday, Sept.
 4, will bring 20 food trucks from all over the state to the streets around Chevy Court.
 They will prepare their most delicious and most creative entrée for the judges, who will crown a champion.
 The trucks will also make $2 samples of the entrees available to public and the public will also vote for their favorite.
 New this year!
 Want to try all the Food Trucks?
 If you do, keep the voting ballots from all the trucks and take them to the State Fair Food Truck and five lucky winners will win lifetime passes to the Fair!

 Last year, thousands of Fairgoers found brand-new favorite foods and drinks when they visited Taste NY.
 It’s back and even better than ever.

 Companies that make delicious products right here in New York State will return, offering free samples and products for sale.
 You’ll find all kinds of food and beverage items – salsas and spreads, snacks and desserts, wines, and so much more.
 Click here to view participating companies.

 Taste NY is dedicated to providing a showcase for the best products grown and made in New York.
 At events all across the state, Taste NY is spreading the word about the amazing quality of homegrown and homemade food and drink.

-Visit the Taste NY, now inside the Horticulture Building, and browse even more great products in the Taste NY Marketplace, on the back side of Chevy Court.
+Visit Taste NY, now at "The Market" area inside the Horticulture Building, and browse even more great products in the Taste NY Marketplace, on the back side of Chevy Court.